aghilish/k8s-api/slide1.md

 ```
 </div>
 <!--
+The `Spec` field in your CRD defines what the user can configure—this is the desired state.
+A well-designed Spec provides flexibility while offering safe defaults.
+Let’s look at the CronJob example to understand Spec design in practice.
 Taking the CronJob example from Kubebuilder, you expose a schedule field that determines when the job should run.
 You also allow the user to control how many successful or failed jobs are retained, whether the job is suspended, and how concurrent jobs are managed.
 -->
 ---
 transition: slide-left